Greek 'human chain' protest delays talks with lenders

-ATHENS (Reuters) - Greek unionists protesting austerity measures formed a human chain to block the entrance to the Labor Ministry on Tuesday, forcing a delay in talks between ministry officials and the country’s foreign lenders.
+ATHENS, Sept 11 (Reuters) - Greek unionists protesting austerity measures formed a human chain to block the entrance to the Labour Ministry on Tuesday, forcing a delay in talks between ministry officials and the country’s foreign lenders.

 The talks with inspectors from the ‘troika’ of European Commission, European Central Bank and International Monetary Fund were scheduled to start at 1000 GMT, but had yet to get under way over an hour later as the protesters refused to leave.

-Dozens from the Communist-affiliated PAME union chanted anti-austerity slogans and unfurled banners reading “Troika, IMF, ECB - Get out of here!” outside the ministry’s main entrance.
+Dozens from the Communist-aflliated PAME union chanted anti-austerity slogans and unfurled banners reading “Troika, IMF, ECB - Get out of here!” outside the ministry’s main entrance.

 “We’re trying to find a way to get the troika officials into the ministry,” a government official said.